Engagement Session Planning Guide

 Dress It Up

 Have you thought about rocking a sequined gown, tulle skirt or flower crown, but just never had an occasion for it?
 This is your chance to do it up!
-Remember: There is no such thing as “too dressed up” when it comes to your engagement session, so don’t be afraid to have some fun!
+Remember, there is no such thing as “too dressed up” when it comes to your engagement session, so don’t be afraid to have some fun!
 If you don’t want to add a new permanent piece to your collection, a lot of brides love Rent the Runway for their engagement photos because you don’t have to spend a lot to feel like a million bucks.
 Plus, you can send the outfits back when the session is over.
 Other brides love having a great excuse to bring a new permanent piece (or two!) into their closet!

 I recommend that you wear something that flatters the parts of you that you love the most and also allows you to be extremely confident!
 If you are uncomfortable when you look in the mirror (having to suck in or only liking the way you look from one angle), then that probably isn’t the best outfit choice for you.
-I want you to be really confident in your outfit, because we know that you will love your portraits so much more if you’re not worrying about how your clothes fit!
+We want you to be really confident in your outfit, because we know that you will love your portraits so much more if you’re not worrying about how your clothes fit!

 Quick Tip: There’s no such thing as too dressed up.